IrinaRun/Jira-and-Zephyr/README.md

 The test cases with steps can be viewed here: Dependents_test_cases.pdf

-For the Dependants API, the following checklist was generated: API_test_checklist.csv

 1.5 Test Implementation
 The following elements are needed to be ready before the test execution phase begins: